wagerfield/ig-api/readme.md

 DEMO_PASSWORD=yourDemoPassword
 ```

+### Creating API Keys

-Since tests open and close positions, **you must use a demo account and API key**—otherwise you risk opening _real trades_ with _real money_ and _real risk_.
+Since tests mutate your account by creating and deleting watchlists, **you must use a demo account and API key**.

-_I will not take any resposibility for running tests using your live account credentials!_ **You have been warned.**
+_I will not take any resposibility for running tests using your live account credentials!_

-To create API keys, login to IG and go to:
+To create an API key, login to IG and go to:

 ```bash
 My IG > Settings > API keys